-As part of conducting a certification audit, the audit team will check that the requirements from ISO 27001 or the IT baseline security of the Federal Office for Information Security (BSI) are met.
-The audits for ISO 27001 must be implemented with consideration for the ISO 27002 and ISO 27005 standards.
-Auditors from certification bodies for ISO 27001 are required to take into account the ISO 19011 and ISO 27007 standards as part of the audit procedure.
-For audits according to BSI IT baseline security, the BSI's respective valid certification scheme must be observed.
+In the certification audit, the audit team checks the fulfilment of the requirements of ISO 27001 or the BSI IT-Grundschutz from the BSI.
+The audits must be realized at ISO 27001 under consideration of the standards ISO 27002 and ISO 27005 (and if necessary further branch-specific supplements of the standards of the 27 series).
+Auditors of certification bodies for ISO 27001 are required to consider the standards ISO 19011 and ISO 27007 within the audit procedure.
+For audits according to BSI IT-Grundschutz, the respective valid certification scheme of the BSI must be observed.